dpbriggs/redis-oxide-py/README.rst

 ZINCRBY
 ^^^^^^^

-redis-py 2.X accidentally modified the argument order of ZINCRBY, swapping the order of value and amount.
+redis-oxide-py 2.X accidentally modified the argument order of ZINCRBY, swapping the order of value and amount.
 ZINCRBY now looks like:

 .. code-block:: python